deislabs/kc-eu-2023-k8s-wasm-microservices/workshop/01-run-your-first-wasm-on-k3d.md

 ## What is runwasi?

+Kubernets uses [containerd](https://containerd.io/) as its container runtime.
+Containerd pulls OCI images from registries and delegates the task of execution of containers to lower level runtime known as a shim.

-[Runwasi](https://github.com/containerd/runwasi) is governed by the CNCF Containerd project.
-It operates as a containerd shim and allows you to run WASI applications on Kubernetes.
-It is a great way to get started with WASI and WebAssembly on Kubernetes.
+[runwasi](https://github.com/containerd/runwasi) operates as a containerd shim and allows you to run WebAssembly System Interface (WASI) applications on Kubernetes.
+It is governed by the CNCF Containerd project, and is a great way to get started with WASI and WebAssembly on Kubernetes.

+In this workshop, we will use [k3d](https://k3d.io/) to create a local Kubernetes cluster with the spin shim installed and configured.
+The spin shim uses runwasi as a library to facility the execution of spin applications on Kubernetes.

 ## Pre-requisites